-- Identification of Therapeutic Neoepitopes: PIONEER is able to identify therapeutic neoepitopes that drive a de novo T-cell response with higher accuracy when compared to predictions done by state of the art public tools.
+- Identification of Therapeutic Neoepitopes: PIONEER is able to identify therapeutic neoepitopes that drive a de novo T-cell response with higher accuracy when compared to predictions done by state-of-the-art public tools.
 When tested in pre-clinical studies, these neoepitopes had an improved antitumor effect in mice.
-Preliminary data from our clinical trials demonstrated that our immunotherapies induced specific T cells in 100% of patients and on average, each patient demonstrated reactive de novo T cells to 81.5% of the administered neoepitopes. - Identification of Therapeutic Patient-Specific Neoepitopes: PIONEER is able to identify truly patient-specific neoepitopes that are unique to a patient's cancer based on their Human Leukocyte Antigen, or HLA, subtype. - Identification of Multiple Neoepitopes: PIONEER identifies multiple neoepitopes that can be incorporated in the immunotherapy to increase therapeutic effect and overcome issues related to cancer clonal heterogenicity and tumor immune escape. - Speed: PIONEER rapidly identifies neoepitopes in just 24 hours from receipt of patient biopsy sequencing data. - World Wide Clinical Applicability: PIONEER is clinically applicable, automated and deployable anywhere in the world and has been through a process of validation according to the International Society for Pharmacoepidemiology, or ISPE's, lastest revised guide for Good Automated Manufacturing Practice, or GAMP5, to ensure compliance with legislature and good practice regulations and to maintain a high standard of quality in the system. - Potential for Repeat Use of PIONEER Over the Lifetime of a Patient's Cancer Treatment: Multiple PIONEER designed therapies targeting different sets of neoepitopes can be applied.
-We believe that with this approach, even relapsing patients will benefit from additional, newly designed PIONEER immunotherapies that target emerging cancer clones specifically. - Favorable Safety Profile: PIONEER has been configured to deselect potentially harmful neoepitopes limiting off target effects. - Continuous Improvement: PIONEER was developed in 2016 and has been updated and improved numerous times by incorporating additional unique data, generated in-house and through strategic partnerships, and other available data sets.
-We will continue this ongoing data incorporation as we generate more pre-clinical and clinical data from our ongoing trials to ensure that our in silico AI models remain state of the art.
+Preliminary data from our ongoing EVX-01 clinical trial demonstrated that our immunotherapies induced specific T cells in 100% of patients and 80.5% of the administered neoepitopes induced reactive T cells in patients, of which 84.8% were de novo responses. - Identification of Therapeutic Patient-Specific Neoepitopes: PIONEER is able to identify truly patient-specific neoepitopes that are unique to a patient's cancer based on their Human Leukocyte Antigen, or HLA, subtype. - Identification of Multiple Neoepitopes: PIONEER identifies multiple neoepitopes that can be incorporated in the immunotherapy to increase therapeutic effect and overcome issues related to cancer clonal heterogenicity and tumor immune escape. - Speed: PIONEER rapidly identifies neoepitopes in just 24 hours from receipt of patient biopsy sequencing data. - World Wide Clinical Applicability: PIONEER is clinically applicable, automated and deployable anywhere in the world and has been through a process of validation according to the International Society for Pharmacoepidemiology, or ISPE's, lastest revised guide for Good Automated Manufacturing Practice, or GAMP5, to ensure compliance with legislature and good practice regulations and to maintain a high standard of quality in the system. - Potential for Repeat Use of PIONEER Over the Lifetime of a Patient's Cancer Treatment: Multiple PIONEER designed therapies targeting different sets of neoepitopes can be applied.
+We believe that with this approach, even relapsing patients will benefit from additional, newly designed PIONEER immunotherapies that target emerging cancer clones specifically. - Safety Profile: PIONEER has been configured to deselect potentially harmful neoepitopes limiting off target effects. - Continuous Improvement: PIONEER was developed in 2016 and has been updated and improved numerous times by incorporating additional unique data, generated in-house and through strategic partnerships, and other available data sets.
+We will continue this ongoing data incorporation as we generate more pre-clinical and clinical data from our ongoing trials to ensure that our in silico AI models remain state-of-the-art.
 In addition, we continue to include new features in the platform to increase its predictive power.